-- As mentioned above, dividend is taxed in the hands of the company declaring such dividend at the rate of 15% and is exempt in the hands of the recipient of such dividends. - The second method of distribution, that is, by the way of buy-back/redemption of shares would result in capital gains income in the hands of the shareholders.
-However, such a buy-back of the equity shares is permitted only once in a period of 365 days, and a fresh issue of the same security is not permitted before a period of six months from the date of the buy-back.
+• The second method of distribution, that is, by the way of buy-back/redemption of shares would result in capital gains income in the hands of the shareholders.
+However, such a buy-back of the equity shares is permitted only once in a period of one year, and a fresh issue of the same security is not permitted before a period of six months from the date of the buy-back.
 Further, the Indian company is permitted to buy-back a maximum of 25% of the outstanding paid up equity share capital in one year.
-However, the shares which are bought back are exempted from the provisions of deemed dividend. - The third method of distribution is a scheme of capital reduction (where the foreign investor is selectively bought-back).
-As an alternative to buy-back, the foreign joint venture partner could approach the courts for reduction of capital under the provisions of section 100 of the Companies Act, 1956; however, the applications for such reduction of capital need to be adequately justified to the court.
+However, the shares which are bought back are exempted from the provisions of deemed dividend.

-However, the Union Budget 2013 proposes to levy a tax of 20% on domestic unlisted companies, when such companies make distributions pursuant to a "buy back" under Section 77A of the Companies Act, 1956.
-This tax at the rate of 20% has been proposed to be imposed on consideration paid by a company over and above the amount received by the company at the time of issuing of shares.
+However, it should be noted that an unlisted domestic company is liable to pay an additional tax of 20% when such companies make distributions pursuant to a "buy back" under Section 68 of the Companies Act, 2013.
+This was introduced by the Finance Act, 2013.
+This tax at the rate of 20% is imposed on consideration paid by a company over and above the amount received by the company at the time of issuing of shares.
 Buybacks hitherto were taxed as capital gains in the hands of the non-resident, and if the non-resident was a resident in a treaty jurisdiction like Mauritius, Cyprus and Singapore then the capital gains tax were exempt.